paweljakubas/j-random-matrices/chapters/basic-algebra.md

 the numerical rank can be determined as a side effect of the decomposition (also possible using QR or LU although not so reliable as in case of SVD).

-Inverse of a square matrix is defined as `%.`
+More performant than above the inverse of a square matrix is defined as `%.`
 ```
    NB. nonsingular matrix has an inverse (each row, so also the column, is linearly independent)
    ]m=: 3 3 $ 1 2 3 5 4 6 9 7 8